euphael/euphael/README.md

 <br>

-- Amante da computação, estudante da programação back-end e front-end.
+- Computer lover, student of back-end and front-end programming.
-- 3º Período Eng.
-Software
+- 3rd Period Eng.
+Programs
-- Conclusão do ensino técnico Cotemig
+- Completion of Cotemig technical education
 <!-- - Personal website [link](https://www.0xabdulkhalid.ml)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/0xabdulkhalid) -->